What Is a Mesothelioma Class Action Lawsuit?

 - 1973: Judges in the landmark case of Borel v.
-Fibreboard Paper Products Corp. ruled that asbestos manufacturers are liable to workers injured as a result of asbestos exposure connected to their products.
-The case was filed by a 57-year-old insulation worker with asbestosis and mesothelioma.
+Fibreboard Paper Products Corp. ruled that asbestos manufacturers are liable to workers injured due to asbestos exposure connected to their products.
+A 57-year-old insulation worker filed the case with asbestosis and mesothelioma.
 This case opened the door for thousands of other asbestos lawsuits.

 “The success of the Borel case inspired a large number of lawsuits and facilitated controlling hazardous materials in the workplace through product liability actions.
 Subsequently, hundreds of thousands of asbestos victims — mostly workers, filed lawsuits in courts across the country.”

 - 1991: More than 26,000 asbestos claims pending in federal court were consolidated by a panel of judges and sent to the U.S. District Court for the Eastern District of Pennsylvania.
 The high number of claims proved impossible to handle, and most cases lay dormant.